comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 we analyze the structural properties of the Solid decentralization ecosystem that are relevant for query execution, and provide a benchmark in which Solid environments can be simulated.
-Furthermore, we introduce LTQP algorithms based on these structural properties, and evaluate its effectiveness.
+Furthermore, we introduce LTQP algorithms based on these structural properties, and evaluate their effectiveness.
 <!-- Findings     -->
-Our experiments show that ...TODO...
+Our experiments show that these new algorithms are able to achieve correct query results in the order of seconds, which was not possible before with existing algorithms.
+We also show their limitations with respect to more complex queries.
 <!-- Conclusion   -->
-This works shows that a traversal-based querying method using structural assumptions is effective for querying over decentralized environments, but that significant advances are needed in the area of query planning for LTQP.
+This works shows that a traversal-based querying method using structural assumptions is effective for querying over decentralized environments, but that more advances are needed in the area of query planning for LTQP to handle more complex queries.
 <!-- Perspectives -->
-This opens the window towards query-driven decentralized applications, in which application developers interact with decentralized environments using declarative queries as if it was a single centralized database.
+This opens the window towards query-driven decentralized applications, in which application developers interact with decentralized environments using declarative queries as if they were a single centralized database.

 <span id="keywords" rel="schema:about"><span class="title">Keywords</span>